Summerhill School: Notoriety and criticism

 Richard Bailey argued that the students' free choice of what to learn may leave them unexposed to subject matter which they do not know to exist, and also may narrow their exposure to subjects fashionable in a given time period.
 The school has said it now has mechanisms in place to alleviate such concerns.

 Bailey reviews an account of an algebra lesson taught by Neill, and describes Neill's teaching technique as "simply awful", for his lack of pupil engagement, inarticulate explanations, and insults directed at pupils.
 Bailey criticised Neill's avoidance of responsibility for his pupils' academic performance, and his view that charismatic instruction was a form of persuasion that weakened child autonomy.

 Bailey also did find, however, that the media were unreasonably critical in their coverage of the school.
-For instance they tended to emphasize casual teacher–pupil relations and lack of compulsory classes, instead of the weekly meeting.
+For instance, they tended to emphasize casual teacher–pupil relations and lack of compulsory classes, instead of the weekly meeting.
 They also represented Summerhill's pupils as unrestricted and anarchic, to an unrealistic degree.

-Sexual abuse controversy
+Controversies

-Mikey Cuddihy, a graduate of Summerhill, wrote that in the 1960s: "It was common for students to get married in mock weddings, and they were allowed to sleep together...More worryingly, sexual relations between students and teachers were also common...Neill's 35-year-old stepson Myles, who taught pottery...went out with some of the more senior pupils (because) he has a special dispensation."
+Mikey Cuddihy, a graduate of Summerhill, wrote that in the 1960s: "It was common for students to get married in mock weddings, and they were allowed to sleep together ...
+More worryingly, sexual relations between students and teachers were also common ...
+Neill's 35-year-old stepson Myles, who taught pottery ... went out with some of the more senior pupils (because) he has a special dispensation."

 In his book Summerhill (1960), Neill shows an influence of Wilhelm Reich's theories, e.g., promoting adolescent sexual activity, and claiming that a negative attitude towards masturbation causes juvenile delinquency.

 Although Neill was not a trained psychotherapist, he held amateur psychoanalytic sessions with some of his children.
 These sessions were designed to "unblock" the "energies" of the children.
 For this purpose Neill also gave body massages to the children, a technique advocated by Reich.
 In Summerhill, Neill gave accounts of such psychoanalytic sessions.

 Neill wrote that "Promiscuity is neurotic; it is a constant change of partner in the hope of finding the right partner at last. [...]
 If the term free love has a sinister meaning, it is because it describes sex that is neurotic."